Commonly used brand name(s)

 Amantadine is an antiviral medicine.
 It is used to prevent or treat certain influenza (flu) infections (type A).
-It may be given alone or along with flu shots.
+It may be given alone or together with flu shots.
 Amantadine will not work for colds, other types of flu, or other virus infections.

-Amantadine is available only with your doctor's prescription.
+amantadine is available only with your doctor's prescription.

 Before Using amantadine

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For amantadine, the following should be considered: